Octans: History and mythology

-Notable features
+Features

 Stars

 The constellation Octans as it can be seen by the naked eye.

+Lacaille gave 22 stars Bayer designations Alpha through Upsilon in 1756, but omitted Omicron and Xi, and labelled three stars as Gamma and two stars as Mu and Pi.
+In 1879, Benjamin Gould added Xi, Phi, Chi, Psi, and Omega, as they were bright enough and their closeness to the south celestial pole warranted their names.
+Charles Rumker added Omicron Octantis, which was noted to be the southern pole star at the time, but this is now generally unused in some atlases.

 Octans is a generally inconspicuous constellation with only one star brighter than magnitude 4.

 This constellation is unusual on that its brightest member has a very late Bayer designation: Nu Octantis.
 A spectral class K1 IV subgiant with an apparent magnitude 3.73, it has a white dwarf companion and is orbited by one exoplanet.

 Beta Octantis is the second brightest star in the constellation.

 Polaris Australis (Sigma Octantis), the southern pole star, is a magnitude 5.4 star just over 1 degree away from the true south celestial pole.
 Its relative faintness means that it is not practical for navigation.

 BQ Octantis is a fainter, magnitude 6.82 star located much closer to the South Pole (at less than a degree) than Sigma.

 In addition to having the current southern pole star of Earth, Octans also contains the southern pole star of the planet Saturn, which is the magnitude 4.3 Delta Octantis.

 The Astronomical Society of Southern Africa in 2003 reported that observations of the Mira variable stars R and T Octantis were urgently needed.

 At least four star systems are known to have planets.
 Mu^{2} Octantis is a binary star system, the brighter component of which has a planet.
 Nu Octantis A also has a planet orbiting.
 HD 142022 is a binary system, a component of which is a sunlike star with a massive planet with an orbital period of 1928 ± 46 days.
 HD 212301 is a yellow-white main sequence star with a hot jupiter that completes an orbit every 2.2 days.